 Epstein & White Financial LLC is a registered investment adviser.
 We provide all of our investment advisory clients a contract in writing that says at all times, we must legally meet the fiduciary standard.
 In other words, at all times we must always do what we believe is truly in your best interest.

-So, how do our fees work at Epstein & White?
+So, how do our fees work at Epstein & White, Now Proudly Part of Mercer Advisors?
 Well, we work exclusively in the advisory channel and have no brokerage relationships.
 We charge an annual fee to manage investments and provide ongoing advice, and do not have separate financial planning fees like some firms do.
 We charge our advisory fee on a monthly basis and proudly say we are “fire-able” at any time.
 We bill our clients in arrears, which means we receive nothing up-front and only continue to earn our fees if our clients are happy with the services we provide and remain with us.
 Our clients can feel good about the ongoing duty we have to deliver customized investment advice that is in their best interest .

 You, as the consumer, have a choice of which type of financial professional you work with and which compensation structure you are more comfortable with.

-At Epstein & White, let us show you how to avoid up-front commissions, hidden fees, and murky costs, and align yourself with a fiduciary advisor held to a higher standard of care.
+At Epstein & White, Now Proudly Part of Mercer Advisors, let us show you how to avoid up-front commissions, hidden fees, and murky costs, and align yourself with a fiduciary advisor held to a higher standard of care.